informalsystems/quint/doc/adr008-managing-apalache.md

 server is launched on-demand and torn down after an inactivity timeout.
-This decision should take into consideration the memory-overhead of a long-lived server vs. JVM startup time for an on-demand approach; at the time of writing, a freshly launched `apalache-mc server` takes ~125MB of memory, while JVM startup time is negligable (< 2sec).
+This decision should take into consideration the memory-overhead of a long-lived server vs. JVM startup time for an on-demand approach; at the time of writing, a freshly launched `apalache-mc server` takes ~125MB of memory, and JVM startup time is below 2 seconds.

 Pros: